jtlapp/electron-affinity/README.md

 To DO:

-- Decide on an appropriate default binding timeout
+- Decide on an appropriate default binding timeout.
+- Allow for exposing multiple bindings in one call.
+- Utility for getting in-place API errors.
+- test without restorer
+- test with different restorers